NRS § 202.448 is the Nevada law that makes it a crime to issue a threat related to terrorism with the intent to:

 It does not matter whether the threat actually resulted in any harm.
 Merely communicating a threat with the intent to cause injury, panic, profit or destruction qualifies as criminal activity.1 Examples include:

-- calling in a threat to a place of worship
+- calling in a threat to a concert, mall, school, or place of worship

 - sending a threatening letter to city hall